 “A problem Earth is still struggling to resolve,” Utek chimed in.

 Foxwell put on a serious face.
 It required little imagination to believe there was in fact something more sinister regarding the motives of the Greys.
-“And by what means is this to be accomplished?” he asked, a skeptical expression appearing.
+“And by what means is this to be accomplished?” he asked, a foreboding expression appearing.

 "Assimilation?"
-Beta echoed, joining the Captain as they sought further clarification regarding the rationale of the Greys.
+Beta echoed, joining the captain as they sought further clarification regarding the rationale of the Greys.

 “Yes... assimilation,” Utek confirmed.
 “The process whereby the new Grey alien offspring will be absorbed into the dominant cultures of Earth society.”

-"Approximately 100 meters Captain, Strojok said.
+"Approximately 100 meters ... through solid pergium," Strojok answered.